+Instruction 3 Hours per week

-Instruction Duration of Semester End Examination Semester End Examination CIE Credits
+Duration of Semester End Examination 3 Hours Semester

+Semester End Examination 70 Marks

+CIE 30 Marks

+Credits 3

 - 1. To enable the student understand the basic principles of Aerial surveying and its role in civil engineering. - 2.
 To expose the student to image interpretation and equipment used for the same. - 3.
 To enable the student to get acquainted with digital image processing system. - 4.
 To expose the student to understand about how microwave sensing can be used in surveying. - 5.
 To understand about the errors in surveying and application various statistical procedures for adjusting the errors in different